-CESR accepts graduate research interns in Spring Semester (January – April); over the summer months (May – August); and during the Fall Semester (September – December).
+CESR accepts graduate research interns in the Spring semester (January – April); over the summer months (May – August); and during the Fall semester (September – December).
 Our interns generally work part-time over the Spring and Fall semesters and full-time over the summer.
 Although we are eager to negotiate a relatively consistent schedule, days and hours of work are flexible.
 Interns are based at CESR’s New York office.
 Arrangements for off-site internships may be considered for particularly well-qualified candidates.

 - Recently completed, or in pursuit of a law or graduate degree in a related field, especially human rights and/or international development;